 I am Yomegami (usually D.L.
 Yomegami - the "D.L." stands for "Dark Lord").
 I'm a gamer who plays any games he happens to like, although I do have a few franchises I'm particularly fond of (see the folders below).
-Due to having No Social Skills, I'm more a lurker than anything and tend not to post much outside of the two subforums I frequent (Video Games and Writer's Block).
-While I call myself a writer, I don't actually spend a lot of time writing.
+Due to having No Social Skills, I'm more a lurker than anything; the only part of the forum I actively participate in is Writer's Block, and even then it's usually limited to the Character Development Threads.
+I do post in the Video Games forum from time to time (usually in the Pokemon topics), however, and might become a little more talkative in the future.
+While I call myself a writer, I spend a depressingly tiny amount of my time actually writing.
 I just come up with a bunch of ideas for stories instead of focusing on one idea at a time.
 That said, I do have several stories/universes that I happen to spend the most time thinking about, which are detailed a little further down the page.
 I'm generally someone who won't be a bother until bothered himself, but I suffer newbies badly (ironically enough) and have a low tolerance for idiocy.
 Ultimately, how I act around you depends on my perception of you: I can be anywhere from a really nice guy to a really big Jerkass.
 In case you're wondering where the name "Yomegami" came from, it's a mishmash of several Japanese words that was mostly inspired by Ōkami.
 The exact thought processing was Yami (Okami's Big Bad)/Yomi (the actual name for the Japanese underworld) + Yumigami (Okami's moon brush god), with the middle "I" changed to an "E" for more originality.
 A more direct path to the name would have been Yomigami (Okami's regenerative brush god) with the first I changed to an E, although that wasn't the inspiration (my mind likes taking the long way around when it comes to a task).
 I pronounce it "YO-me-GAHM-ee," but given that no one speaks out loud on a forum pronunciation really doesn't matter.
 Now that the intro stuff is out of the way, I'm going to categorize a bunch of other things here.
+First off, some links:

 open/close all folders